 They’re even destroying the apple orchards, Kaede frowned as she thought back to the maps of the area.
 It reminded her just how devastating wars are to the people’s livelihood.
 Years of work by local farmers were destroyed before the enemy had even arrived, all to prepare the battlefield and ensure there was no cover left for the invaders to use.

 Yet, despite the copious activity, it was also clear that the fortification work was behind schedule.
 The transmuted-stone redoubts still weren’t completed, while the palisades and earthworks that would surround and turn them into strongpoints were only just started.
 Too many men were loitering about, more interested in chatting than moving their shovels.
 Sometimes their officers would come over and order them back to work, but other times even the unit commanders didn’t seem to care.

 The men simply aren’t motivated, Kaede thought with a frown.

 Leadership wasn’t just coming up with orders and telling people what to do.
 It also required inspiration, motivation, and coordination.
 Without these qualities, a leader was little more than an armchair commander.
 However, even if Pascal wasn’t weak in his social skills, he also wasn’t a Lotharin and therefore wasn’t the best candidate to spur on the men.

 All of his authority comes through Sylviane, and the Princess is incapacitated.

-Kaede was still pondering how she would approach this topic with Pascal when Ariadne, who had been in deep thought, spoke up in response to their prior discussion:
+Kaede was still pondering how she would approach this topic with Pascal when Ariadne, who had been in deep thought, spoke up returning to their prior discussion:

-Somehow, I don’t feel flattered, Kaede scowled as she thought back to the day when she spent ten hours kneeling on a rock.
+Somehow, I don’t feel flattered.
+Kaede scowled as she thought back to the day that she spent ten hours kneeling on a rock.